-- 19 The Council will amend the 2040 Regional Parks Policy Plan only for a substantial revision.
-A - 20 substantial revision is defined by the Council as (1) a proposed revision that is intended to or could - 21 have the effect of changing the direction or intent of adopted Council policy, (2) addition or deletion of a - 22 policy, or (3) addition or deletion of a system element. - 23 An amendment request initiated by the Metropolitan Parks and Open Space Commission should - 24 include documentation to substantiate that it constitutes a substantial revision as defined here.
-A - 25 Council decision to amend the plan on its own initiative or that of the Commission will be preceded by a - 26 finding that a substantial revision is proposed.
+24 The Council will amend the 2040 Regional Parks Policy Plan only for a substantial revision.
+A

+25 substantial revision is defined by the Council as (1) a proposed revision that is intended to or could

+- 26 have the effect of changing the direction or intent of adopted Council policy, (2) addition or deletion of a - 27 policy, or (3) addition or deletion of a system element-, or a major boundary adjustment opportunity as - 28 defined in the Chapter 5, Strategy 1, Boundary Adjustment section. - 29 An amendment request initiated by the Metropolitan Parks and Open Space Commission should - 30 include documentation to substantiate that it constitutes a substantial revision as defined here.
+A - 31 Council decision to amend the plan on its own initiative or that of the Commission will be preceded by a - 32 finding that a substantial revision is proposed.
 When amending the policy plan, the Council will conduct - a public hearing in accordance with Minnesota Statutes, section 473.147 and adopted Council policy.

-28 Updating the Policy Plan
+34 Updating the Policy Plan

-29 Minnesota law requires the Council to conduct a comprehensive review of the Regional Parks Policy 30 Plan at least every four years (Minnesota Statutes, section 473.147).
-However, over a four-year period, 31 changes occur in population, acquisition, development, and system use.
-Updating the data and factual 32 information to keep the policy current with new trends and conditions is not a substantial revision to the 33 policy plan and will be accomplished through the ordinary process of consideration and approval by the 34 Metropolitan Parks and Open Space Commission, the appropriate Council committee, and the full 35 Council.
-The regional park implementing agencies will receive formal notice of any proposed update prior to consideration by the Metropolitan Parks and Open Space Commission.
-36
+Minnesota law requires the Council to conduct a comprehensive review of the Regional Parks Policy Plan at least every four years (Minnesota Statutes, section 473.147).
+However, over a four-year period, changes occur in population, acquisition, development, and system use.
+Updating the data and factual information to keep the policy current with new trends and conditions is not a substantial revision to the